mkzzn/contented/README.md

 ### Cucumber
 Cucumber features are nested in subdirectories in /features based on the controller or functionality to which they're relevant.
-As such, it is okay to run the entire suite from root using 'bundle exec cucumber', but doing the same to run individual features (not immediately in /features) will fail because the step definitions won't be required properly.
+As such, it is okay to run the entire suite from root using **'bundle exec cucumber'**, but doing the same to run individual features (not immediately in /features) will fail because the step definitions won't be required properly.

-To properly run individual features that are nested within project subdirectories, use the '--require features' flag from the application root directory to properly require step definitions.
+To properly run individual features that are nested within project subdirectories, use the **'--require features'** flag from the application root directory to properly require step definitions.

 **As with Rspec, I use a BASH alias to simplify the process:**